What can you do to help?

 Verbal Comment

 Verbal comments carry more weight than written.
 You may provide up to 3 minutes of verbal public comment during the meeting by attending in-person at City Hall or virtually through Zoom.
 If you’re commenting via Zoom, you must pre-register with the Clerk.
 Comments are usually taken only at the beginning of the meeting.
+Be sure to say your comment is for the Draft SEIS for the Town Center.

 How to Prepare for an Email